ypid/event-processing-framework/README.md

   The unit testing feature of Vector for configuration is used heavily and is the preferred way of testing.

   A second option for testing (integration testing) is supported by the framework.
+This comes in handy to avoid to have to copy logs of fields to code.
+Instead, git diff and commit can be used to "accept" a test output.

-This is currently needed because of issues with Vector when unit testing across multiple components.
+  Integration tests were historically needed because of issues with Vector when unit testing across multiple components.

 ## Differences to logstash-config-integration-testing